Centiq/sap-hana/documentation/ansible/system-design-deployment/app/deploy-sid.md

       ansible-playbook -i hosts ~/Azure_SAP_Automated_Deployment/sap-hana/deploy/ansible/playbook_install_web.yml
       ```

-   Each of the above playbooks will:
+   Each of the above playbooks:

+      1. Mounts the appropriate file shares from the SCS VM
       1. Configures OS groups and users using configurable gids/uids with viable defaults for greenfield systems
-         1. `<SID>adm` user has the same uid across all systems using that SID
+         1. `<SID>adm` user has the same UID across all systems using that SID
-         1. `sapsys` user has same uid across all systems
+         1. `sapsys` group has same GID across all systems
-         1. `sapadm` user has same uid across all systems
+         1. `sapadm` user has same UID across all systems
       1. Configures SAP OS prerequisites
          1. O/S dependencies (e.g. those found in SAP notes such as [2369910](https://launchpad.support.sap.com/#/notes/2369910))
          1. Software dependencies (e.g. those found in SAP notes such as [2365849](https://launchpad.support.sap.com/#/notes/2365849))
-      1. Installs the SAP producat via SWPM or hdblcm where appropriate
+      1. Installs the SAP product via SWPM or hdblcm where appropriate

 ## Results and Outputs